shreevatsa/site/_posts/2018-11-17-div-test-iteration.md

 For p=7 (k=5), evolution of 196: 		196 [49]
 ```

-(Note there is a minor difference relative to the post, in what we do with $p=7$ after reaching $7$: applying the rule again, with $k=5$, gives $35$ which eventually cycles back to $7$; while in the original post one stays at $7$ after reaching $7$.
+(Note there is a minor difference relative to the original post, in what we do with after reaching $p$: applying the rule again, with $k=5$, gives $35$ which eventually cycles back to $7$; while in the original post one stays at $7$ after reaching $7$.
 The latter makes sense as a divisibilty rule; the former makes sense as the mechanical application of the procedure.)

 To avoid confusion caused by printing the same cycle in different ways (consider, for $p=13$, the cases of $n = 167$ and $n = 158$ above, where we printed the same cycle once as `[20, 2, 8, 32, 11, 5]` and once as `[32, 11, 5, 20, 2, 8]`), we'd like to print the cycle in a canonical form (considering cyclic shifts), say ending with the least element: